alljaybly/chimera/necronomicon-mcp/README.md

 ## Integration

-This MCP server is designed to be used with the Digital Phylactery knowledge management system to enable ingestion of content from legacy protocols.
+This MCP server is designed to be used with the CHIMERA Digital Phylactery knowledge management system to enable ingestion of content from legacy protocols.